Mapping Activation Space: Peeking Inside the Model

 Each piece was evolving on its own timeline and they all converged around the same window.
 GPT, Claude, Gemini, all of it traces back to that paper landing at the exact moment the hardware could actually run what it described.

-From what I’ve learned, based on the very little i understand on this complex subject here’s what actually happens under the hood.
+From what I’ve learned and what I understand, here’s what happens under the hood.

 One Moment in Time